emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

        --intermediate-dir ./tmp/ \ # Temporary files
        --result-folder ./my_results # Evaluation results (metrics)
    ```

+   **_NOTE:_** If this is your first time using `boltz`, some files might be downloaded and stored on your machine first.
+Note that this can take a while and should *not* be interrupted, as this can corrupt the files, requiring manually deleting them.
+So take the chance, grab a coffee, and talk to some other participants!

 3. **Evaluate**: Results will be automatically computed and saved to the `--result-folder` directory.
 Review the metrics to assess your improvements.